mehotkhan/safarnak.app/SEMANTIC_VERSIONING.md

 - **Target Stable**: `1.0.0`
 - **Progress**: 0% → 100% (0.5 → 0.6 → 0.7 → 0.8 → 0.9 → 1.0)
+- **Auto-Bump**: Version automatically increments on each push to master based on commit type

 ### Version Stages